Zfastroot/alx-files_manager/README.md

 ## Testing and Jobs

-A queueing job mechanism for creating thumbnails of photos uploaded to the application is included in the project.
+A queueing job mechanism for creating thumbnails of photo uploaded to the application is included in the project.
 When a new user is created, it also leverages this feature to generate a welcome message.
 Bull is used in all of this.
 ![Bull & NodeJS](https://raw.githubusercontent.com/OptimalBits/bull/master/support/logo%402x.png)

 Mocha is used in combination with Chai for testing the app.